Fitzroy Community School

 These are some links that we believe those interested in independence, choice, freedom and care in education could check.

-The first three are associations that promote and defend the rights of families to choose the type of education they feel is best for their child.
+There are organisations and articles that promote and defend the rights of families to choose the type of education they feel is best for their child.

 The others are schools, that share a common commitment to children as individuals, and who see the development of the whole child and happy adult as the ultimate goal of schooling.